stuartellis/sve-personal-website/content/articles/modern-data-file-formats.md

 ### CSV

 CSV formats are frequently used to create sets of data that are intended to be portable, so that the data can be copied between different systems.
-In practice, systems can implement CSV formats in different ways, which means that there is a risk that data will not be read correctly when you use a CSV file that has been created by another system.
+In practice, systems implement CSV formats in different ways, which means that it is possible that data will not be read correctly when you use a CSV file that has been created by another system.
 CSV files that are edited by humans are also very likely to contain errors.

 Use Apache Parquet or SQLite instead of CSV formats.
 These formats are portable between systems and explicitly attach data types to columns.
 Your code can use dataframes or [DuckDB](https://duckdb.org/) to analyze data that is stored in these formats.